MiguelPires/PubSub/README.md

 ## Inserting commands

-An example script 'script.txt' is also located in the root directory and subscribes the two subscribers, subscriber2 and subscriber1, to topics '/p/*' and '/p/a', respectively.
+An example script 'script.txt' is also located in the root directory and subscribes the two subscribers, subscriber2 and subscriber1, to topics '/p/\*' and '/p/a', respectively.
 Then the publishers, publisher00 and publisher01, publish events on the topics '/p/a' and '/p/b' (20 events each).
 The point of this is to demonstrate the working of hierachical filtering.
 The subscriber2 will receive every event (about 80) and subscriber2 (about 40).
-It is IMPORTANT to notice that they might not receive every event since there is no delay between the "subscribe" and "publish" commands, so the publishers might miss an arbitrary ammount of initial publications (it's usual not much, just one or two, but it fluctuates).
+It is **important** to notice that they might not receive every event since there may be no delay between the "subscribe" and "publish" commands, so the publishers might miss an arbitrary ammount of initial publications (it's usual not much but it fluctuates).
 After this, the PuppetMaster waits, sends a 'Status' request, unsubscribes from one topic and sends another 'Status' request.

-NOTE: Please give enough time for the system to start-up (usualy just a few seconds) or some commands might not be delivered since the services aren't all up and running.
+NOTE: Please give enough time for the system to start-up (just a few seconds) or some commands might not be delivered since the services aren't all up and running.
 The system will be ready when every process console says "Running a <process-name> at <url> - <site>".
 Brokers also have to display two "Received sibling ..." messages that mean the broker has been informed of who are it's